DataChefHQ/customer-product-dynamics/README.md

 ### Expectations

 The purpose of this test is to assess your [problem solving skills](https://i.datachef.co/problem-solvers), creativity and experience in tackling a data science question and your style of communicating the results.
 It is completely up to you which data processing framework, machine learning library, or visualization tool, etc you use.
-However, please do explanation why you have decided to go with your chosen tools to for this mini project.
+However, please give an explanation as to why you decided to go with your chosen tools to for this mini project.

 We don't expect extensive/fancy documentation or diagrams.
 A neat README.md along with clear inline comments is enough.
 Moreover, you don't need to finish the assignment 100% or perfect your code before posting it.
-Partial and incomplete solutions will be reviewed as well.
-That said, if you're completely happy with the foundations of your work and want to show off your engineering skills, feel free to design an API and even build a wrapper around it (bonus).
+Partial solutions will be reviewed as well.
+That said, if you're completely happy with the foundations of your work and want to show off your engineering skills, feel free to design an API and even build a web app around it (bonus).

 ### Functional Requirements